valyakin/new-obyteorg/docroot/user/pages/03.platform/12.autonomous-agents/_article/article.md

                 quickly exchange one token for another in just a few clicks.
             </li>
             <li>
-                <b>Decentralized token registry</b> (it has no UI yet, one has to send command directly to the AA) to assign ticker symbols to tokens on Obyte.
+                <a target="_blank" href="https://tokens.ooo">Decentralized token registry</a>: assign ticker symbols to tokens on Obyte.
             </li>
         </ul>
     </div>